-Salil has also been acknowledged or on air interviewed and by a number of leading publications, such as the National Bureau of Economic Research, American Statistical Association, New York Times, CNBC, Wall Street Journal, Financial Times, Barron's, Forbes, Pensions & Investments, CFA Institute, Tom Keene, Bloomberg, and Businessweek.
-He has also completed a statistics and analytics topics book, a working draft of which is available for Georgetown library users.
-The unimpeded blog provides an interesting discussion of various statistical applications, and the Statistics courses on the left bar link offers downloadable, academic lectures on the basics of probability and statistics.
-Also the site has been added to the syllabus of several leading universities.
-And it is also added to RePEc's selective blog aggregator.
+Salil has also been acknowledged or on air interviewed and by a number of leading publications, such as the National Bureau of Economic Research, American Statistical Association, New York Times, CNBC, Wall Street Journal, Financial Times, CFA Institute, and Tom Keene, and Betty Liu, both of Bloomberg.
+He has also completed a statistics and analytics topics book, a working draft of which is available as a library resource for students at Georgetown, and Rutgers.
+The unimpeded blog provides an interesting discussion of various statistical applications, and the bottom of this "Statistics courses" link offers downloadable, refresher presentations on the basics of probability and statistics.
+Also the site has been added to the syllabus of at least four leading universities.

 Salil is an academic research contributor in arXiv (scientific) and RePEc (economic), and this site is also added to a selective academic aggregator.
 You directly contact Salil and follow him on Facebook and Skype (name: saliltreasury).
 And you can subscribe by using the RSS icon, on the right toolbar of the blog or the link below.